SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Additional Qualitative Comparison on T2I

 \section{Additional Qualitative Comparison on T2I}

 To further demonstrate the visual fidelity and prompt adherence of our model, we provide additional qualitative comparisons on text-to-image (T2I) generation tasks.
 Our models are evaluated across diverse prompts spanning objects, scenes, and artistic compositions, highlighting their ability to produce high-quality, semantically accurate, and visually consistent outputs.
-As shown in \cref{fig:supp_t2i_vis1} and \cref{fig:supp_t2i_vis2}, our approach delivers competitive visual quality and superior alignment with textual descriptions, outperforming baseline methods with significantly larger parameter counts.
+As shown in \cref{fig:supp_t2i_vis1} and \cref{fig:supp_t2i_vis2}, our approach demonstrates competitive visual quality and strong alignment with textual descriptions, while achieving results comparable to or better than baseline methods with significantly larger parameter counts.